Acta Valida

 Hoja de maíz, hoja, hoja de papel

-What does someone’s culture, heritage, and identity say about a person?
+What does one’s culture, heritage, and identity say about a person?

-I began thinking about the validity of documents.
-The weight that piece of paper has, that “papers” have.
-And of the fact that they are simply paper.
+I began thinking about the validity of documents, the weight that a piece of paper has - that “papers” have - and the fact that they are simply paper.

-I use corn husks to re-create my papers on something I valued–corn.
-At the beginning, I knew I would make cyanotypes of my birth certificate and marriage license on the husks–and give them the validity that was taken away from them.
-Shortly thereafter I realized that the experience made me question my roots and the idea of home.
-What home is and who has a right to dictate what home is and who has a right to it.
-And with that, cultural identity.
-So, I thought about what being home means to me.
-Being home is ultimately my mother and her cooking.
+I made cyanotypes of my birth certificate, marriage license, and the only picture of me I have as a child on corn husks to give them the validity taken away from them.
+Shortly thereafter, I realized that the experience made me question my belonging and the idea of home, what home is, who has a right to dictate what home is, and who has a right to it.
+I thought about cultural identity and what home meant to me.
+Home is ultimately my mother and her cooking.

-I began making prints of specific, traditional herbs my mother uses in her cooking.
-To me they are her and her story, her childhood, how she learned and her stories about cooking with them.
+I then began making prints of specific, traditional herbs my mother uses in her cooking.
+These herbs are her story, her childhood, how she learned to cook, and her stories about cooking with them.
 That is home.
-It also made me aware that as people, no matter where one is from, no matter where one is, the mere thought of our homeland food–its aroma, its taste, will immediately transport one home.
+The process made me reflect that as human beings, no matter where one is from, no matter where one is, the mere thought of our homeland's food - its aroma, its taste - will immediately transport one home.
 This is the heart and intent of this work.
-It gave me the validity I’d lost.
-It gave me the permission to feel whole.
-It made me work–hard.
+It gave me the validity I lost.
+It permitted me to feel whole again.

-But, I believe, it also gives others a voice.
-One, through a humble corn husk.
+I believe it also gives others a voice; one through a humble corn husk.

 Back to Top